 Substance abuse doesn’t require a lifetime of treatment.
 Often completing outpatient treatment programs can result in long term recovery.
 Depending on the severity of the condition, multiple treatment experiences may be necessary before a person becomes completely well.
 Is recovery less important because it is alcohol or drug use and not heart disease, diabetes, or any other chronic, fatal disease?
 Though it is difficult to see in advance, recovery usually resolves many, often most life crises of a substance user.
 You will be surprised with the changes caused by commitment to a recovery program when practiced over a period of just a few months.
 When the improvements are obvious, it isn’t the time to become complacent.
 Recovery, and the life improvements offered, is an ongoing process.

 You and your loved ones are worth every effort we, together, can put forth.
 Keep coming back; it really does work if you work it.
 It works best when the family and the recovering person work it together.
 When recovery has been accepted and practiced, it won’t take as long, cost as much or be as challenging as recovery from diabetes, heart disease, cancer or other chronic conditions.

 Our family program is helpful to families needing more information and support.
 There is no cost.
 Substance Abuse Intensive Outpatient (SAIOP) is the most successful form of outpatient treatment.
-We will consult with you at no cost if you have questions.
-Our family therapists can give good advice.
+We will consult with you individually at no cost if you have questions.
 Call us at (919) 833-8899!

 Henry Tarkington, MSW, LCSW, LCAS, CCS